tomography/tomoscan/docs/source/example_application.rst

     - Description
   * - $(P)$(R)FilePath
     - waveform
     - The file path to save data.
+Writing to this PV will copy the value to the file plugin.
   * - $(P)$(R)FileName
     - waveform
     - The file name to save data.
+Writing to this PV will copy the value to the file plugin.
   * - $(P)$(R)FilePathExists
     - bi
     - Flag indicating whether the specified FilePath exists.